ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Mathematics Meets React: Integrating Math Keyboard with Mathlive in React - <a href="https://medium.com/stackademic/mathematics-meets-react-integrating-math-keyboard-with-mathlive-in-react-448f4b601d3f" target="_blank" rel="noopener noreferrer">link</a></h3>
+React 19: Goodbye to Old Features, Hello to the Future - <a href="https://medium.com/@adhithiravi/react-19-goodbye-to-old-features-hello-to-the-future-731d60d44b38" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adebisi Joseph`**
+✍️ **posted by `Adhithi Ravichandran`**

-<blockquote>Unlock the power of math in React!
-From smart keyboards to solving equations.</blockquote>
+<blockquote>React 19 is shaping up to be an important update, enhancing the performance and developer experience introduced in React 18.
+This new…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>